geosolutions-it/ckanext-dcatapit/README.md

      Replace YOUR_LANGUAGE with the two-letter ISO language code (e.g. es, de).

+2. Extract new messages from your extension updating the pot file

+     `python setup.py extract_messages`

-2. Do the translation into the po file
+3. Do the translation into the po file

-3. Once the translation files (po) have been updated, either manually or via Transifex, compile them by running:
+4. Once the translation files (po) have been updated, either manually or via Transifex, compile them by running:

      `python setup.py compile_catalog --locale YOUR_LANGUAGE`